bennettslin/yearlings_bobtail_app/NIGHT_COLOURS_WORK.md

 # TODO
-* Keep dark indoors, take out dark outdoors.
-* Add plants
-    * Bedroom
-    * Liz couch
-    * Basement bed
-* Make peacocks future instead of night magic.
+* Make past, future, and present have green horizon?
+Experiment.
-* Have dark and spotlight cubes for future.
+    * Does future need its own dark floor and spotlight cubes?
 * Audit for correct ground height
     * Bathroom (Didi) (/)
         * new illustrations